JakeLin/SwiftLanguageWeather/README.md

 SwiftWeather is an iOS weather app developed in Swift 2.
 The app has been actively upgrading to adopt the latest features of iOS and Swift language.

 ## Notices
 The current version is working with Xcode Version 7.
-If you are using different Xcode version, please check out the previous versions.
+If you are using different Xcode version, please check out the previous releases.

+### How about Swift 3?
+We have investigated Swift 3.
+We need to wait for the third party libraries support Swift 3 first, then we can upgrade Swift Weather to support Swift 3.

 ## Version 3
 This version has been upgraded to support iOS 9 only using Swift 2.

-There are two major version for the app released before.
+There is two major version for the app released before.

 * V1.0 - Support iOS 7+ using CocoaPods and AFNetworking.
 [README.v1.md](https://github.com/JakeLin/SwiftWeather/blob/master/README.v1.md) and [Release V1 - Using Cocoapods and AFNetworking](https://github.com/JakeLin/SwiftWeather/releases/tag/V1)
-* V2.0 - Support iOS 8+ using Carthage, Alamofire and SwiftyJSON.
+* V2.0 - Support iOS 8+ using Carthage, Alamofire, and SwiftyJSON.
 [README.v2.md](https://github.com/JakeLin/SwiftWeather/blob/master/README.v2.md) and [Release V2.0](https://github.com/JakeLin/SwiftWeather/releases/tag/v2.0)
 * V2.1 -  Support iOS 8+ using Alamofire and SwiftyJSON.
-This version has removed Carthage because some developers don't have a paid Apple iOS developer account and they have issues to build Carthage packages.
+This version has removed Carthage because some developers don't have a paid Apple iOS developer account, and they have issues to build Carthage packages.

 ## Screenshots